-Smaller bones should be no problem, but cutting through larger bones should be avoided — this knife isn’t intended to be used as a cleaver and won’t stand up to rough use on a butcher’s block.
+What about the uses of a butcher knife vs. a cleaver?
+Smaller bones should be no problem with a deba, but cutting through larger bones should be avoided — this Japanese knife type isn’t intended to be used as a cleaver and won’t stand up to rough use on a butcher’s block.

 Although you might not have known the name, you’ve seen a yanagi if you’ve ever watched a professional sushi chef at work.
 This Japanese knife type is a classic tool for cutting sashimi and nigiri.

-With a long, thin blade of nonstick carbon steel derived from traditional Japanese sword-making techniques, a yanagi (Japanese for “willow blade”) is weighted to slice evenly through a block of fish using the pull-cut method, as opposed to similar knives of Western design that utilize push-cutting.
+With a long, thin blade of non-stick carbon steel derived from traditional Japanese sword-making techniques, a yanagi (Japanese for “willow blade”) is a type of Japanese knife weighted to slice evenly through a block of fish using the pull-cut method, as opposed to similar knives of Western design that utilize push-cutting.

 This Japanese knife style is considered a status symbol among chefs in the restaurant industry in Japan, generally used only by a head chef due to the precise skill required to use it.

-Its design is a hybrid of a gyutou and a yanagi, with shared functions similar to both.
+Its design is a hybrid of a gyutou and a yanagi, with shared functions similar to both types of Japanese knives.
 The edge comes with a single- or double-bevel, which broadens the functionality to include tap chopping.
 Possibly a better choice for an advanced home chef, though it’s certainly a contender for your personal kitchen, where you’re the one in charge!

 With its short triangular blade equal to the length of its handle, the honesuki is the Japanese knife type favored for boning and skinning small animals.
 It was originally used with rabbits and poultry but can also be highly functional on fish and larger meat cuts.

-While it shouldn’t be forced through bones while cutting, it’s perfect for breaking through any cartilage and tendons you might encounter.
+While this type of Japanese knife shouldn’t be forced through bones while cutting, it’s perfect for breaking through any cartilage and tendons you might encounter.

 A long narrow blade with a double edge that slices through vegetables and meats with equal ease, the sujihiki is the Western version of a yanagi.
 Like the gyutou, it preserves the integrity of the food it cuts and is a great Japanese knife type for making long slices through fish skin or for separating fat from muscle in larger meat cuts.